Future First Criminal Law

 Interviews with these individuals can help your lawyer understand you as a person (not just a criminal defendant) and learn the story behind your alleged offense, including possible motives and your relationship to the victim, if any.
 These interviews also help your lawyer flesh out and refine his theory of your defense, and may lead your lawyer to other witnesses or valuable evidence that can work in your favor during plea negotiations, or at trial or sentencing.

-Your Attorney’s Role
+Your Lawyer’s Role

 Even if a private investigator conducts some (or most) witness interviews, your attorney likely will attend the interviews of adverse witnesses – that is, those who may testify against you.
 Being in the room during these interviews will give your attorney a feel for the witnesses’ confidence, hostility, eloquence, and ability to think on his or her feet.

 These witnesses are free to refuse to talk to your defense team, but the prosecutor and the police cannot discourage any witness from doing so.
-If the prosecution interferes with your attorney’s investigation in this way, your attorney can ask the court to intervene by either (a) issuing a written order that lets prosecution witnesses know they are free to talk to the defense team, or (b) in some cases, ordering the witnesses to appear for a deposition (a formal interview, at which the witness is sworn to tell the truth).
+If the prosecution interferes with your lawyer’s investigation in this way, your lawyer can ask the court to intervene by either:

-Experienced Top-Rated Arizona Lawyers Positively Impacting Lives Through Effective Legal Advocacy
+Positively Impacting Lives Through Effective Legal Advocacy - One Case At A Time!